rafael-santiago/zacarias/README.md

 - If you want to learn more details about it take a look at [doc/MANUAL.md](https://github.com/rafael-santiago/zacarias/blob/main/doc/MANUAL.md).

 - If you have new ideas and are up to some contribution take a look at [CONTRIBUTING.md](https://github.com/rafael-santiago/zacarias/blob/main/CONTRIBUTING.md) and thank you!

+- If you have found a bug or even have a question, let me know by opening a new [issue](https://github.com/rafael-santiago/zacarias/issues).

+---

+**Bear in mind**: Use this software at your own risk.
+I am not responsible for any misuse of it, including some kind of damage, data loss etc. The software is provided with no warranty.

+**Remark**: I do not provide pre-builts, if you have found any pre-built of this software somewhere, I **do not** endorse it.

+**Last but not least**: The code is open and auditable and it always will be.
+I believe this is the best paradigm for certain information security software.
+In this way it can be useful, loyal and ethical as much as possible with for the users.
+By the way, it should be the core intention behind any information security software.
+Anyone with disposition, knowledge and concerned about privacy is encouraged to join this project by reviewing, escrutinizing, proposing and always improving it on.